As a business owner, you can’t just pass along credit card processing fees without ensuring you comply with applicable laws and card brand rules.

 - Encourage customers to use lower-cost payment methods: Businesses can offer discounts or incentives for customers who pay with cash, debit cards, or other lower-cost payment methods.
 This can reduce the overall processing fees paid by the business.

-- Optimize transaction types: Businesses can optimize the types of transactions they process by encouraging in-person transactions over card-not-present transactions, which typically have lower interchange rates.
+- Optimize transaction types: Businesses can optimize their transactions by encouraging in-person transactions over card-not-present transactions, which typically have lower interchange rates.

 - Utilize mobile payment solutions: Mobile payment solutions, such as mobile wallets or peer-to-peer payment apps, often offer lower processing fees than traditional credit card processing.